dojo/docs/dijit/form/Textarea.rst

 Programmatic example
 --------------------

-First we will create a Textarea widget programatically.
+First we will create a Textarea widget programmatically.
 Notice how we pass the *name*, *style* and *value* parameters into the object creation.

 .. cv-compound::